 It was a great way to get the hell out of my own room, where less exciting jobs like pulling long socks over your arms and legs and “swimming” under all the bunks to collect dust bunnies (this is real) would be handed off to the proven slackers.
 Working outside of my bay, there was always stuff to do.
 If all the bays were occupied, we would repaint a stairwell, or the main quarterdeck where all the big important people walked across.
 (This is where I developed my reputation early on in my service that stuck with me until my honorable discharge as a bit of a nut.
 I liked to interact with everyone that crossed the quarterdeck, which often got me in trouble – trouble that often entailed a repetitive torturous combination of exercises six levels worse than “drop and give me 20.”)

 We had a pretty cool team.

+Lately, I have been hearing so much about a company called Slack and its beneficial impact on business communications.
 I admit that as someone who loves technology, I’m a bit late to the Slack party.
 When it comes to communication, I’ve always used a different solution like Microsoft Teams.
 And if we didn’t have a VoIP or Teams, we’ve always stayed in touch via group text, which can get icky fast if the group isn’t all iOS.
 Slack, though, is so streamlined and helps me from getting too distracted when I’m checking my phone.
 Slack keeps all of your communication with your team in one centralized, searchable location – meaning that you can easily pull up that Dropbox file your co-worker sent you that one time, or check back on past brainstorming sessions.